Aston13/SEP-Project/README.md

 ## Acknowledgments

-* Raymond Hu for setting up this assignment and providing me with a platform to further my learning.
+* Dr Raymond Hu and Dr Joseph Williams for setting up this assignment and providing me with a platform to further my learning.